adarlan/plankton/README.md

 ```

 - `image`: specifies the container image that the job should run on.
-- `volumes`: mounts a local directory ./ as /usr/src/app within the container.
+- `volumes`: mounts a local directory `./` as `/usr/src/app` within the container.
-- `working_dir`: sets the working directory within the container to /usr/src/app.
+- `working_dir`: sets the working directory within the container to `/usr/src/app`.
-- `entrypoint`: specifies the command to run within the container.
-In this example, each job runs a loop using the for command to output a message and then wait for 1 second before repeating, for a certain number of iterations specified by the seq command.
+- `entrypoint`: specifies the commands to run within the container.
-- `depends_on`: used in the build and deploy jobs to indicate that they depend on the successful completion of the previous job in the pipeline.
-In this case, the build job depends on the test job, and the deploy job depends on the build job.
+- `depends_on`: used to indicate that a job depends on the successful completion of the previous job in the pipeline.

 > View all job properties in the [Plankton Pipeline Configuration Reference](docs/img/pipeline-configuration.md).